 Symptoms of COPD include persistent shortness of breath, fatigue, wheezing, chest tightness, sputum production, and cough.
-Symptom burden is high, with more than 50% of people living with COPD experiencing daily symptoms, 4 particularly shortness of breath and fatigue, which can limit activities.
+Symptom burden is high, with more than 50% of people living with COPD reporting having daily symptoms, particularly shortness of breath and fatigue, which can limit activities.
 In people with more severe disease, reliance on caregivers for many routine independent activities of daily living (e.g., dishwashing, laundry) is common.
 Although inhaled therapy can be effective, currently available medications do not necessarily address all COPD symptoms, and side effects can be burdensome for some.
 Oxygen therapy may be required for people with severe COPD and may limit mobility outside of the home due to the weight of the oxygen tanks or the limited battery life of a portable oxygen concentrator.

-Treatment of COPD includes non-pharmacologic measures such as smoking cessation, vaccinations, and pulmonary rehabilitation, as well as pharmacologic therapy.5 The goals of pharmacologic therapy are to improve symptoms and reduce exacerbations.
-The mainstay of therapy is inhaled bronchodilators, including long-acting beta-2-agonists (LABA) and antimuscarinics (LAMA) to relieve symptoms, improve lung function, and reduce exacerbations.5 Combination therapy with LAMA + LABA therapy, when indicated, is more effective than monotherapy.6 The addition of inhaled corticosteroids (ICS) can be considered for patients with frequent exacerbations and a blood eosinophil count of ≥300 cells/μl.7 For patients with frequent exacerbations, additional treatment options such as roflumilast, azithromycin, or N-acetylcysteine may be added.
+Treatment of COPD includes non-pharmacologic measures such as smoking cessation, vaccinations, and pulmonary rehabilitation, as well as pharmacologic therapy.
+The goals of pharmacologic therapy are to improve symptoms and reduce exacerbations.
+The mainstay of therapy is inhaled bronchodilators, including long-acting beta-2-agonists (LABA) and antimuscarinics (LAMA) to relieve symptoms, improve lung function, and reduce exacerbations.
+Combination therapy with LAMA + LABA therapy, when indicated, is more effective than monotherapy.
+The addition of inhaled corticosteroids (ICS) can be considered for patients with frequent exacerbations and a blood eosinophil count of $\geq$ 300 cells/μl.
+For patients with frequent exacerbations, additional treatment options such as roflumilast, azithromycin, or N-acetylcysteine may be added.
 For patients with severe or very severe disease, long-term, continuous supplemental oxygen may be needed; lung volume reduction surgery may be considered in certain cases.

-Despite therapy, nearly two-thirds of patients report continuing to have symptoms of COPD.8 Ensifentrine (Ohtuvayre; Verona Pharma) is a novel inhaled dual inhibitor of PDE3 and PDE4 enzymes that relaxes airway smooth muscle and decreases inflammation.
-It was approved by the US Food and Drug Administration (FDA) on June 26, 2024 as maintenance treatment of COPD in adult patients.9 It is delivered twice daily via standard jet nebulizer.
-Ensifentrine was evaluated in two 24-week multicenter, randomized, placebo-controlled trials, (ENHANCE-1 and -2) with ENHANCE-1 including an additional 24-week safety extension.10 Participants had moderate to severe COPD and were on stable background therapy, including no therapy or LAMA or LABA, with or without ICS.
-Patients on dual LAMA+LABA therapy or triple LAMA+LABA+ICS were excluded from the trials.
+Despite therapy, nearly two-thirds of patients report continuing to have symptoms of COPD.
+Ensifentrine (Verona Pharma) is a novel inhaled dual inhibitor of PDE3 and PDE4 enzymes that relaxes airway smooth muscle and decreases inflammation.
+It is under review by the US Food and Drug Administration (FDA) as an add-on maintenance treatment of moderate to severe COPD.
+It is delivered twice daily via standard jet nebulizer.
+Ensifentrine was evaluated in two 24-week multicenter, randomized, placebo-controlled trials.
+Participants had moderate to severe COPD and were on stable background therapy, including no therapy or LAMA or LABA, with or without ICS.
+Patients on dual LAMA/LABA therapy or triple LAMA/LABA/ICS were excluded from the trials.
 Participants in the trials had a mean age of around 65 years and were mainly white; 50-60% had moderate disease, 20-25% had an exacerbation within the last 15 months, and 30-45% were on no background therapy at baseline.

 Treatment with ensifentrine met the primary endpoint of the trials of improving measures of lung function, including average FEV1, at 12 weeks.
-It also decreased the annualized rate of moderate to severe exacerbations by 40%, with a pooled rate ratio of 0.60 (95% confidence interval [CI] 0.41, 0.79) at week 24.
-Time to first exacerbation was also delayed by 40% at week 24, a benefit that was maintained to week 48 in the safety extension of ENHANCE-1.
+It also decreased the annualized rate of moderate to severe exacerbations by 40%, with a pooled rate ratio of 0.60 (95% confidence interval (CI) 0.41, 0.79) at week 24.
+Time to first exacerbation was also delayed by 40% at week 24, a benefit that was maintained to week 48 in an extension trial.
 Ensifentrine had mixed impact on quality of life measures with statistically significant improvements in some measures but not in others or in only one of the two trials.
 Ensifentrine was well-tolerated with similar rates of adverse events and discontinuation in the ensifentrine and placebo arms.